28 Aug Railroad Park and History of the Railroad in Ashland

 What are these hunks of concrete?

-Only a few concrete piers (now holding benches) remain of the dozens that used to fill this space
+Only a few concrete piers (now holding benches) remain of the dozens that used to fill this space. (photo by Peter Finkle)

 This small area of Railroad Park was once filled with these sturdy, square concrete piers.
 Most were removed when the park was created, but a few were left as bench supports and for historical interest.
 The photo below gives a hint of their original purpose.

-Aerial view of Southern Pacific depot with water towers circled, 1940s (photo courtesy of Terry Skibby)
+Aerial view of Southern Pacific depot with water towers circled, 1940s. (photo from the Terry Skibby collection)

 The numerous concrete piers served as the base for two large water towers built next to the tracks.
 These water towers served the Southern Pacific trains, as did the maintenance sheds and the huge engine turntable that can be seen in the photos above and below.

-Ashland Southern Pacific depot – Roundhouse and turntable, early 1900s (photo courtesy of Terry Skibby)
+Ashland Southern Pacific depot – Roundhouse and turntable, early 1900s (photo from the Terry Skibby collection)

 The “Glory Days” are Gone